braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_messages.md

 ![Testing a personalized message][23]{: style="max-width:70%;" }

-If selecting an existing user, enter a specific app user's user ID or email in the search field.
-Then use the dashboard preview to see how your message would appear to that user, and send a test message to your device that reflects what that user would see.
+If selecting an existing user, enter the specific user ID or email in the search field.
+Then, use the dashboard preview to see how your message would appear to that user, and send a test message to your device that reflects what that user would see.

 ![Select a user][24]